proycon/ssam/README.md

 dependent split as follows:

 ```
-$ ssam --sizes "0.1,0.1,*" --names "test,dev,train" sentences.txt sätze.txt
+$ ssam --shuffle --sizes "0.1,0.1,*" --names "test,dev,train" sentences.txt sätze.txt
 ```

 The sentences will still correspond in each of the output sets.
+We also added ``--shuffle`` for more randomness in the output order, as by default ssam preserves order.

 Ssam can also read from stdin (provided you want to supply only one input document).
 If you're only doing one sample (rather than three as shown above), then it will simply output to stdout.